MSP for Edinburgh North Western (Constituency)

 3. Alex Cole-Hamilton (Edinburgh Western) (LD): "The First Minister is playing down the problem of delayed discharge, but he should tell that to everyone who is waiting for an ambulance or in a corridor or who has had their operation cancelled this morning, because our hospitals are full…

-See all of Alex Cole-Hamilton's contributions in the chamber
+Read all of Alex Cole-Hamilton's contributions in the Debating Chamber

 Find out how Alex Cole-Hamilton has voted recently.